-Phoenix (Maricopa County) 3-bed houses gross 98% more as short-term rentals than as long-term rentals, but the headline premium shrinks materially once Airbnb fees, insurance, maintenance, utilities, and property tax come out.
-This article runs the after-costs numbers for both a 3-bed house and a 2-bed apartment, because the two cost structures diverge meaningfully: apartments add HOA fees that houses avoid, but they start from a lower entry price of $303,912 versus $473,700 for a house.
+Phoenix (Maricopa County) 3-bed houses gross 98% more as short-term rentals than as long-term rentals, but the headline premium shrinks once Airbnb fees, insurance, maintenance, utilities, and property tax come out.
+This article runs the after-costs numbers for both a 3-bed house and a 2-bed apartment, because the two cost structures differ: apartments add HOA fees that houses avoid, but they start from a lower entry price of about $304,000 versus about $615,000 for a house.

 3-Bed House: Self-Managed Costs Consume Over Half of Short-Term Gross Revenue

-A self-managed 3-bed house in Phoenix grosses $41,367 as a short-term rental versus $20,865 as a long-term rental.
+A self-managed 3-bed house in Phoenix grosses about $41,000 as a short-term rental versus about $21,000 as a long-term rental.
 The short-term side looks dominant on revenue alone, but operating costs tell the other half of the story.

 |---|---|---|